MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/how-to-create-service-credit-memos.md

 4. In the **Customer No.** field, enter the number of the customer who received the service.

 5. On the **Invoicing** FastTab, you can see the information that was copied from the **Customer** card.
-If you want to post the credit memo to a different customer than the one specified on the **General** FastTab, enter the number of that customer in the **Bill\-to Customer No.** field.
+If you want to post the credit memo to a different customer than the one specified on the **General** FastTab, enter the number of that customer in the **Bill-to Customer No.** field.

 6. On the General FastTab, in the **Posting Date** and **Document Date** fields, enter a date.
 These fields are filled in with the system work date automatically.
 If this date is not suitable, you can change it.